AY2425S2-CS2113-T12-4/tp/docs/UserGuide.md

 ## Features

+### Notes about the command format:

+* Words in `<UPPER_CASE>` are the parameters to be supplied by the user. e.g. in `check-budget c/<CATEGORY>`, `CATEGORY` is a parameter which can be used as `check-budget c/Food`.
+* Items in square brackets are optional. e.g. in `check-budget [c/CATEGORY]`, can be used as `check-budget` or  `check-budget c/Food`.
+* Parameters are always in fixed order. e.g. only `add <AMOUNT> c/ <CATEGORY> d/ <DESCRIPTION> t/ <DATE TIME>` is acceptable, in the given order
+* Extraneous parameters for commands that do not take in parameters (such as help, list, exit and clear) will be ignored. e.g. if the command specifies help 123, it will be interpreted as help.

 ### Setting a Budget: `set-budget`
 Sets a spending limit for all expenses or for a specific category.
 Users can set an Overall budget, create new budget categories, or update existing category budgets.